fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

 This exercise includes the following tasks:

-1. Review the current version of your banking app
+1. Review the current version of your banking app,

-1. Create the CheckingAccount, SavingsAccount, and MoneyMarketAccount derived classes
+1. Create the `CheckingAccount`, `SavingsAccount`, and `MoneyMarketAccount` derived classes.

-1. Update the BankAccount class definition with abstract and sealed keywords
+1. Update the `BankAccount` class definition with `abstract` and `sealed` keywords.

-1. Implement specialized features in derived classes using properties and constructors
+1. Implement specialized features in derived classes using properties and constructors.

-1. Compare the 'new' and 'override' keywords in derived classes
+1. Compare the use of `new` and `override` keywords in derived classes.

-1. Override methods and properties in derived classes
+1. Override methods and properties in derived classes.

-1. Use the 'base' keyword in overridden methods to access base class members
+1. Use the `base` keyword in overridden methods to access base class members.

-1. Override the ToString method in a derived class
+1. Override the `ToString` method of a derived class.

-1. Compare derived class objects using the Equals method
+1. Compare derived class objects using the `Equals` method.

 ## Review the current version of your banking app